-Now let us take a look at a few of this hacks.
+Now let us take a look at a few of these hacks.

 If you have a system with a Swap partition, this is for you (NOTE: Swap partitions are not recommended for Solid State Drives as they reduce the lifespan of the drive).
 Swap partitions aid systems especially ones with low RAM installed to manage your system memory.
 Writing data to Swap (hard disk) is slower compared to RAM, so you can reduce the swappiness value to limit how often data is written to your Swap partition.
 And that’ll speed up Ubuntu.
 By default, Ubuntu’s swappiness is set to 60 percent so you can reduce to say 10 percent with the following command.

 Indexing aims to speed up search results, but on the other hand, can cause systems with old configuration.
 To stop indexing, enter the following command to remove the indexing tool.

 Startup applications can have a huge impact on the performance of your system.
 Some applications you install will add their startup entries to have them started at boot but you can remove some of these applications to speed up Ubuntu system.
 Open “Startup Applications” by typing searching in Unity launcher.
 Most of autostart entries will be hidden so enter the following command in terminal to make the visible.

 Preload is a daemon or a background service that monitors your application use on your system and the preloads the required binaries libraries ahead of time into memory so the applications start faster.
 Install preload with the following terminal command. sudo apt-get install preload

 So what applications are you using on your Ubuntu desktop?
 Are there lighter alternatives available?
 If YES.
 Switch to them if they can meet your feature set.
 LibreOffice will give you the best office experience but an alternative like Abiword could very much improve your system performance.